Prosthetic Joint Infection (PJI)

 Chronic late infection.

-The standard treatment is a 2-stage exchange.
+2-Stage Exchange is the standard treatment.
 The emphasis in the first stage is removing all infected material, performing an extensive debridement, opening the tibial and femoral canals, and placing an antibiotic spacer .
 The second stage is implanting hardware that offers stable, functional knee.
 The cure rate is about 80-95% (depending in part on the organism).

 The entire process of revision surgery with abx spacer, and final replant takes its toll on the patient.
 Revision for TJA has higher mortality rate than other revisions .
 Overall, the results for revision TJA for infection isn’t terrific, but functional spacers have improved results. hips; and knees ; :;